 Which means Pixel Vision 8’s Fantasy Console is definitely on the right track.

 Looking for more examples of profitable digital products?
 Take a swing by our examples page to see other creators in action.
+Better yet, check out our guide for launching your first digital download and claim a slice of the market for yourself.

 Otherwise, this is the gist of it: